heliophysicsPy/pyhc-docs/README.md

 # PyHC Documentation Hub

-A unified documentation search hub for Python in Heliophysics Community (PyHC) packages that use Read The Docs.
+A unified Read The Docs documentation search hub for Python in Heliophysics Community (PyHC) packages.

 ## About